rust-lang/book/src/ch17-01-tasks.md

 smarter than the `loop` above, in conjunction with a *runtime* responsible for executing that loop.

-Some languages, including Go, Kotlin, Erlang, and Swift, ship runtimes with the language.
-In Rust, there are many different runtimes, because the things a runtime for a high-throughput web server with dozens of CPU cores and terabytes of RAM should do are very different from the things a runtime for a microcontroller with a single core and one gigabyte of RAM should do.
+> Note: Some languages, including Go, Kotlin, Erlang, and Swift, ship runtimes
+> with the language.
+In Rust, there are many different runtimes, because a
+> runtime might need to do very different things to support a high-throughput
+> web server with dozens of CPU cores and terabytes of RAM than it would for a
+> microcontroller with a single core and one gigabyte of RAM should do.

 <!-- TODO: more text here -->